- Fee assured

 Personal Profile -

 In my spare time I enjoy the outdoors and walking in particular.
 I have previously spent time exploring the mountains of Scotland, Wales, the Alps and the Himalayas.
 I recently learnt to sail and am very keen to do more of this in future.
-I also have a developing interest in building restoration and conservation.

 Areas of interest